tavakol5272/flag_outliers/FrancescaREADME.md

 ## Description
 This app detects and flags movement outliers in animal tracking data based on an expected tag error rate.
-Given a user-defined probability typa and threshold, it uses step length, turning angle and related movement probabilities to to flag the least likely locations as outliers in each individual.
+Given a user-defined probability type and threshold, it uses step length, turning angle and related movement probabilities to flag the least likely locations as outliers in each individual.